sidney-eliot/3d-artists-handbook/content/theory/technical-side-of-character-design.md

 ## Questions to Ask When Doing Models for Others
 - What texture resolution to use
-- The Polycount budget
+- The polycount budget
 - Desired map types
 - The texture Ratio (Mostly 1x1, but sometimes games use different ratios)
-- If a base body below the armor is important (for switching outfits and/or nude senses)
+- If a base body below the armor is important (for switching outfits and / or nude senses)

 ## Rundown of the Optimal Workflow